James-Oduor/Calorie-Counter-Project-/README.md

 # Calorie Counter

 A simple and interactive web application to help users track their daily calorie budget by logging meals and exercise.
-The app calculates the remaining calories based on user inputs, displaying whether the user is in a calorie **Surplus** or **Deficit**.
+The app calculates the remaining calories based on user inputs, displaying whether the user is in a calorie **Surplus** or **Deficit**.This is a hyperlink to this project https://calorie-counter-app-project.netlify.app/

 ![image](https://github.com/user-attachments/assets/0b746c7f-c0b0-471c-b5ff-c3dbfdfe31aa)